 These characteristics are intended to be flexible to accommodate the various public policies for which LRAs may trigger new transmission plan upgrades.
-Deliverability will only be held for long lead-time resources that the transmission planning process upgrades we're designed to support.
-The LRA(s) creating the public policy and the transmission planning process selecting the upgrades will define the specific long lead-time resources.
+Deliverability will only be held for long lead-time resources that the transmission planning process upgrades were designed to support.
+Specific long lead-time resources will be defined by the LRA(s) creating the public policy and the transmission planning process selecting the upgrades.